 Every housing accommodation or rental unit must be registered with RAD by filing a RAD Registration and Claim of Exemption form.
-Once registered, the housing accommodation or rental unit is assigned a registration number.
+Once registered, the housing accommodation or rental unit is subject to an exemption, it is assigned an exemption number.
 If the housing accommodation or rental unit is subject to an exemption, it is assigned an exemption number.
 If a housing accommodation or rental unit was initially exempt from the Act but later becomes subject to the Act, the housing provider must amend the RAD Registration and Claim of Exemption form at that time.
 Changes in ownership or management must be filed with RAD within 30 days of the event.